arcticleo/slugr/README.md

 # Slugify

-Slugify is a gem to automatically create ActiveRecord model slugs for use in permalinks based on a title, name, headline, or some other descriptive string field.
+Slugify is a gem to automatically create ActiveRecord object slugs for use in permalinks based on a title, name, headline, or some other descriptive string field.

 ## Installation